Nursing, Accelerated Program (BSN)

 General Education Requirements

 The Accelerated Second Degree Bachelor of Science in Nursing requires the completion of the Professional Curriculum/Prerequisite courses in addition to the Program/Major Requirements.
 Professional/Prerequisite Curriculum classes may be transferred in from the student's previously earned degree if the course(s) are determined equivalent to the courses listed below.
-General Education requirements are met by the satisfactory completion of a bachelor's degree from a regionally accredited university prior to admissions into the program.
+General Education requirements are met by the satisfactory completion of a bachelor's degree from a university accredited by an Department of Education-recognized agency prior to admissions into the program.

 College/School Requirements